LuisTejedaS/throathurts/README.md

 # throathurts
-An app i can use
+An app i can use when my throat hurts